I work with children who struggle with anxiety, depression, fear, difficulty paying attention, high-functioning autism, anger and defiance.

 Depression, defiance and anger often hide a deeper issue that parents need to understand and then resolve, Family therapy is very helpful in this stiuation.

-I have created an approach to deal with bullying and teasing that is 95% effective for ages 3-25.
+I have created an approach to deal with teasing that is 95% effective for ages 3-25.
 Teasing can lead to school problems, stomach aches, depression, sadness and suidical thoughts if not addressed.
 My approach stops the teasing and change sthe focus of the "game" of teasing so that the child is no longer the target.